Richard dropped in late morning after a quick breakfast with the girls, informing Gwen he would return by Thursday.

-“Marie's right.
-Have confidence, dear.”
-Gwen’s babulya informed her.
-“Even so, do be careful, dear.”
+"Marie's right.
+Have confidence, dear."
+Gwen's babulya informed her.
+"Even so, do be careful."

 Besides the Director and Magister, Magus Kumiko was scanning Gwen's scripts with her lips half-parted.

-“…” Gwen smiled awkwardly.
+Gwen smiled awkwardly.
 Kumiko was the only one not entirely in the know.
-From the looks of it, Wen was now confident enough to draw her into their confidence.
+From the looks of it, Wen merely used the Japanese Magus for convenience.
 After all, they would need a constant supply of her Summon to feed Gwen's hunger.

 "Gwen, you may begin.
 Tier 5 Conjuration, don't forget," Wen urged.

 Gwen walked some distance away until she was far enough from her observers that they could safely be shielded behind the Walls of Force, erected for the observer's protection.
-This essential convenience was also the key reason why they had chosen a training room rather than the Cognisance Chamber.
+This essential convenience was also why they had chosen a training room rather than the Cognisance Chamber.

 Thus watched by her seniors, Gwen slowly drew in her breath, relaxed her mind, and allowed her breathing to reach a comfortable, natural cadence.

-Her fingers moved slowly through the air, like a conductor of some invisible music, weaving the spell through her inner world.
-Her lips invoked incantation after incantation, aiding in the mnemonic delivery of complex support-Sigils.
-Her mind turned inward, envisioning the luminance of her Conjuration Sigil aglow with increasingly complex networks of swirling mana.
+Her fingers moved slowly through the air, like a conductor of some invisible music, weaving a spell through her inner world.
+Her lips invoked incantation after incantation, aiding in the mnemonic delivery of complex support Sigils.

 As the stacked incantations took form, she felt the stress placed upon her mind ratchet rapidly.
-Here was where she had failed before - when her mental capacity and trained expertise was no longer sufficient in sustaining the pseudo mandala formed within the recess of her Astral Form.
-Should she err, the whole incantation-stack would overflow, and the injected mana would feedback into her Astral Body.
+Here was where she had failed before—when her mental capacity and trained expertise were no longer sufficient to sustain the pseudo mandala formed within the recess of her Astral Form.
+Upon failure, the whole incantation stack would overflow, and the injected mana would feedback into her Astral Body.
 Without a VMI like hers, a lesser Mage could be struck dumb by the flood of excess mana, potentially sustaining extensive injuries to their conduits.

-Bit by bit she piled on the final components of the magic Magister Wen had tailor-made for her based off her Master's unique Conjuration technique.
-It was payment, Wen had announced, for services rendered.
+Bit by bit, she piled on the final components of the magic Magister Wen had tailor-made for her based on her Master's unique Conjuration technique.

 The last part of the chant fell into place with the snugness of a final puzzle piece sliding into its final position.